 - CLASSIC & DELICIOUS: Enjoy the irresistible taste of milk chocolate Raisinets with these 8 resealable bags of the classic chocolate snack that’s perfectly delicious

 - UNBEATABLE TASTE: With 30% less fat than the leading chocolate brands; Raisinets are made with juicy, sun-ripened California raisins, gluten-free chocolate and have no artificial flavors or colors

 - PERFECT ANYTIME: A perfect fun-filled snack; this resealable bag of Raisinets lets you enjoy this classic chocolate snack whenever and wherever you want sweet, chocolatey deliciousness

-- Raisins tucked in rich creamy Nestlé classic milk chocolate
+- Raisins covered in milk chocolate

 Here are the ingredients for Raisinets.

 - Milk chocolate (Sugar, Chocolate, Cocoa Butter, Nonfat Milk, Milkfat, Lactose, Soy Lecithin, Natural Flavor)